 If you love horses and are grateful for them, we invite you to find a way to get involved.

-It doesn't have to be anything big — although we would naturally love it if you want to do big things.
+It doesn't have to be anything big — although we would naturally love it if you are inspired to do big things.

 But this is what I have found over many years: